 But I have a confession.
 I’m not new to surfing.
 I took up surfing in my early teens and my sister married a guy who ran surfing contests.
 When I lived on the Sunshine Coast in Australia I surfed three times a day when possible, sneaking off in my lunch hour if the waves were good.

-Over recent years I’ve made halfhearted attempts to become a surfer again, but here in Costa Rica I’m determined to really get back in the water, and start from scratch this time.
+Over recent years I’ve made halfhearted attempts to become a surfer again, but re-learning to surf in Costa Rica was my ideal chance.
+I’m determined to really get back in the water, and start from scratch this time.
 I do some research, ask around, and seek the advice of our villa’s concierge as to who I should get a lesson from and one name keeps coming up ‘Ivan’.
 Ivan?
 What kind of name is that for a Costa Rican surfer?
 I was told he was hard to miss with a million watt smile, offset by a deep tan and a curly mane of blond hair.

-There are proper surf schools in Manuel Antonio, but I’ve seen too many surf schools where a big bunch of tourists have been bobbing around on huge foam boards with just one instructor.
+There are proper surf schools in Manuel Antonio, but I’ve seen too many surf schools where a big bunch of tourists have been bobbing around on huge foam boards with just one instructor between a couple of dozen people.
 For them, perhaps, it’s just another experience to tick off, like white-water rafting or bungee jumping.
 But for me, surfing is a personal experience and I wanted someone who would give me personal attention, the right board, and the right advice.

 True to reputation, Ivan wasn’t hard to spot.
 Laconic and laid-back he reminded me of what surfers used to be like in Australia, before they all decided that they wanted to turn pro.
 In Australia and California talent scouts from the major surf companies go to local contests virtually every weekend with a cheque book, whereas here in Manuel Antonio they struggle to raise money to even hold a local contest.